Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 > Impose a limit on the number of results queried from Tracker or LocalSearch via SPARQL queries.
+>
+> The *xapian* backend also uses this value as its per-query result limit, despite the historical option name.
+When set to *0*, LocalSearch queries are unlimited, while the *xapian* backend applies an internal safety cap of 10000 candidate results.
+Set a larger nonzero value to raise the *xapian* cap.
+The *cnid* backend does not use this option and is limited by its fixed CNID search reply cap.

 spotlight = *BOOLEAN* (default: *yes*) **(G)**/**(V)**

-> Whether to enable Spotlight searches.
-Note: once the global option is enabled, any volume that is not enabled won't be searchable at all.
-See also *dbus daemon* option.
+> Whether to enable Spotlight-compatible searches.
+As a global option, this sets the default for volumes.
+As a volume option, it overrides the global default for that volume.
+>
+> A volume is searchable only when its effective **spotlight** setting is enabled and a supported **spotlight backend** is available for that volume.

 spotlight attributes = *COMMA SEPARATED STRING* (default: *EMPTY*) **(G)**

-> A list of attributes that are allowed to be used in Spotlight searches.
-By default all attributes can be searched, passing a string limits attributes to elements of the string.
+> A list of Spotlight query attributes accepted by the *localsearch* backend.
+By default all attributes known to the LocalSearch SPARQL mapper can be searched; passing a string limits searchable attributes to elements of the string.
 Example:

     spotlight attributes = *,kMDItemTextContent

+> This option does not affect the *cnid* or *xapian* backends.

 spotlight backend = *backend* (default: *cnid*) **(G)**/**(V)**

 > Search backend used by the Spotlight feature.
 Most Netatalk configurations will have the *cnid* backend available, which allows simple file name matching search on shared volumes.
+>
+> If support is compiled into Netatalk, you may alternatively use the *localsearch* or *xapian* backends, which enable more advanced search capabilities, including full text search and file metadata search.
+Run **netatalk -v** to see which backends are available in your installation.

 spotlight expr = *BOOLEAN* (default: *yes*) **(G)**

-> Whether to allow the use of logic expression in searches.
+> Whether the *localsearch* backend allows Spotlight logic expressions when translating Spotlight RAW queries to SPARQL.
+>
+> This option does not affect the *cnid* or *xapian* backends.

 ## Logging Options